 You can combine fine wines with attractive art at Petter Wine Gallery Shop and Wine.
 More than 20 delectable types of wine are available by the glass, while the shop stocks a whopping 400+ bottles to buy.
 The store is also known for its excellent cheeses, bread, meats, and chocolates for the perfect wine pairing.

 Grab your designated driver and take a trip out of the city to St. Julian Winery.
-Less than an hour from Saugatuck, this grand 100-year-old winery is the oldest in the state.
+Less than an hour from Saugatuck, this grand 100-year-old winery is the oldest in the state and is one of Michigan’s best places to visit in the fall.
 Of course, you can also enjoy a tipple (or two!) in one of Saugatuck’s bars.

-Saugatuck Center for the Arts has the aim of creating a sense of community through the arts, connecting people, and making people happy.
+Saugatuck Center for the Arts aims to create a sense of community through the arts, connecting people and making people happy.
 The center has three main focuses – entertainment, engagement, and education.
 A major hub for the performed arts, the center was created in 2001.
-Previously, despite Saugatuck long having had a thriving artist colony, there was no dedicated center at the heart of the community.
+Previously, despite Saugatuck long having had a thriving artist colony, no dedicated center was at the heart of the community.

 The grassy sands and attractive dunes are perfect for soaking up the sun or exploring.
 The refreshing waters are suitable for swimming and perfect for splashing around with inflatable toys or having a go at stand-up paddleboarding.

 Pack a picnic to enjoy on the sands or grab food and drinks from one of the many stalls and concessions.
 The beach provides beautiful views too and, if you stay until the evening, you can watch a magical sunset over the water.

 9. Click a Picture of the Quaint Kalamazoo Lighthouse